Author, Speaker, Water Expert

 Her article “Troubled Waters,” was selected for inclusion in the 2001 edition of Best American Science and Nature Writing.
 She is also co-author (with Brian Richter) of Rivers for Life: Managing Water for People and Nature.

 Sandra received a B.A. (summa cum laude) in geology and political science at Wittenberg University and an M.E.M. with emphasis on resource economics and policy at Duke University.
-Sandra has been awarded several honorary Doctor of Science degrees, as well as the Duke University School of Environment’s Distinguished Alumni Award.
+Sandra has been awarded four honorary Doctor of Science degrees, as well as the Duke University School of Environment’s Distinguished Alumni Award.

 Sandra has authored numerous articles for popular and scholarly publications, including Science, Natural History, Scientific American, Foreign Policy, Ecological Applications, and Environmental Science and Technology.
 She has written some 20 op-ed features that have appeared in more than 30 newspapers in the United States and abroad, including The New York Times, the L.A.
 Times and The Washington Post.
 A frequent conference speaker and lecturer, she has also served as commentator on CNN’s Futurewatch, addressed the European Parliament on environmental issues, and appeared on CBS Sunday Morning, ABC’s Nightline, and NPR’s Science Friday.
 She also appears in the BBC’s Planet Earth, Leonardo DiCaprio’s The 11th Hour, and the National Geographic Channel’s Breakthrough series.